Energy Drinks Without Caffeine: What Actually Works (and What Doesn't)

 Almost every energy drink, caffeinated or not, lists B vitamins prominently on the can.
 B6.
 B12.
 Niacin.
 The implication is clear: more B vitamins equals more energy.

-The reality is less exciting.
-B vitamins are cofactors in energy metabolism.
-They help your body convert food into usable fuel.
-But as a narrative review in Nutrients found, the benefits of B vitamin supplementation on fatigue and cognition are most relevant when someone is already deficient.
+The reality is much less dramatic.
+B vitamins help your body convert food into usable energy, but that does not mean a single dose will feel energizing.
+As a narrative review in Nutrients found, the benefits of B vitamin supplementation on fatigue and cognition are most relevant when someone is already deficient.

-If your B12 levels are normal, Labcorp's clinical review confirms there's no scientific evidence that extra B12 will increase your energy, concentration, or mood.
+If your B12 levels are already normal, Labcorp's clinical review confirms extra B12 is unlikely to create a noticeable energy boost, concentration, or mood.
 You'll just excrete the excess.
 Your body doesn't stockpile water-soluble vitamins for a rainy day.

 A 2023 randomized, double-blind trial did find that 28 days of B vitamin complex supplementation improved physical performance and reduced fatigue in healthy adults.
 But that's a month of daily supplementation, not a single can of an energy drink without caffeine.
 The dose and duration matter enormously.